cvanstey/ACBT-Brochures/README.md

 Be part of a collaborative effort to center overlooked histories through open science and digital tools.

 ## Features
-📄 OCR-based text extraction from scanned brochures (PDF and PNG)
+-📄 OCR-based text extraction from scanned brochures (PDF and PNG)

 Features
-🖼️ Image enhancement, cropping, and enlargement Improves scanned brochure visuals for better OCR accuracy and archival use.
+-🖼️ Image enhancement, cropping, and enlargement -Improves scanned brochure visuals for better OCR accuracy and archival use.
-🧠 Parsing of names, titles, addresses, and phone numbers Uses regular expressions and custom heuristics to structure OCR output.
+-🧠 Parsing of names, titles, addresses, and phone numbers -Uses regular expressions and custom heuristics to structure OCR output.
-✂️ Splitting scanned pages into logical sections Automatically separates brochure scans into readable, analyzable chunks.
+-✂️ Splitting scanned pages into logical sections -Automatically separates brochure scans into readable, analyzable chunks.
-🌐 Geocoding locations with Folium, GIS tools, and QGIS Transforms street addresses into mappable coordinates for visualization.
+-🌐 Geocoding locations with Folium, GIS tools, and QGIS -Transforms street addresses into mappable coordinates for visualization.
-🗺️ Interactive historical mapping
+-🗺️ Interactive historical mapping
 Visualizes geocoded data and brochure content over historical basemaps.
-🧾 Integration of historical research and cultural context Combines data science with archival inquiry and interpretive analysis.
+-🧾 Integration of historical research and cultural context Combines data science with archival inquiry and interpretive analysis.
-☁️ Google Drive for high-resolution image hosting Serves brochure images directly to maps and web-based tools.
+-☁️ github repo for low-resolution image hosting -Serves brochure images directly to maps and web-based tools.
-💻 Built using Python, PyMuPDF, pytesseract, and GitHub Pages Fully open-source and reproducible, designed for public scholarship.
+-💻 Built using Python, PyMuPDF, pytesseract, and GitHub Pages -Fully open-source and reproducible, designed for public scholarship.
-✍️ Coding syntax and editing support from ChatGPT Assisted in developing clean, readable, and efficient project documentation and scripts.
+-✍️ Coding syntax and editing support from ChatGPT -Assisted in developing clean, readable, and efficient project documentation and scripts.

 ## Installation
 1. Clone the repository: